LAW2263 : Equity and Trusts

 Outline Of Syllabus

-What is equity: Equity as assisting the common law or Equity as an independent jurisprudence
+What is 'Equity': equity as assisting the common law or equity as an independent jurisprudence?

 The institution of the trust

-Third party claims (personal / proprietary)
+Third party claims (personal/ proprietary)

 Topics importing logically-ordered reasoning and multifactorial reasoning

-2. Express Trusts
+2. Resulting Trusts

-3. Resulting Trusts
+3. Purposive and Charitable Trusts

 Learning Outcomes